 If you haven't done so already, make sure you fund your account for testing.
 You can do this one of two ways: by using the Circle Payments API to accept a payment, or by receiving an external USDC transfer from a faucet or other source.

-The sandbox environment is connected to the Ethereum Sepolia testing network, so the destination blockchain address has to be a valid Sepolia address.
+The sandbox environment uses the Ethereum Sepolia testing network, so the destination blockchain address has to be a valid Sepolia address.

-USDC is connected to testing networks on other blockchains as well.
+USDC is available on testing networks on other blockchains as well.
 This guide focuses on Ethereum but works similarly for other blockchains.
 For information on other testing networks see Test USDC.

-Circle Mint Singapore customers must verify all transfer recipients using the UI in the Circle Console, as transfers from unverified addresses will be held in pending status.
-Please see this Help Center article for details.
+Circle Mint France and Singapore customers must verify all transfer recipients using the UI in the Circle Console, as transfers from unverified addresses will be held in pending status.
+Please see Help Center articles below for details:

 REQUEST